iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/AddOnlyAppWhitelist/addAppToAddOnlyAppWhitelist.md

 `Address`

-Address of the `addOnlyAppWhitelist` in which you want to add an iDapp.
+Address of the `addOnlyAppWhitelist` in which you want to add an app.

 ```js
 const isAddedToAddAppToAddOnlyAppWhitelist =